vgarmes/vgarmes.github.io/src/content/blog/build-your-own-react-router.md

 }
 ```

-This custom `Route` component, similary to the component in React Router, simply returns null:
+This custom `Route` component, similary to the component in React Router, simply returns `null`:

 ```tsx
 // Route.tsx